Azure/AML-Kubernetes/docs/limitations-and-known-issues.md

 # Limitations and known issues

-## Multiple AML workspaces share the same Azure Arc-enabled cluster
+## Multiple AML workspaces share the same Arc cluster

-Azure Arc-enabled Machine Learning now supports multiple AML workspaces share the same Azure Acr-enabled cluster.
+Azure Arc-enabled Machine Learning now supports multiple AML workspaces share the same Azure Acr-enabled Kubernetes cluster.
 However these multiple workspaces must be in the same region as the first attached AML workspace region.

 ## Failed to find any PEM data in certificate for gateway and cluster-status-reporter

 If you see this error during AzureML extension deployment, it means the cluster lacks ```--cluster-signing-cert-file``` and ```--cluster-signing-key-file``` parameters in its controller manager setting.
-You can set ```enable_https``` to false and it will use http for in-cluster components communication
+You can set ```enable_https``` to false and it will use http for in-cluster components communication.
+For morning please refer to [Kubernetes documentation](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/#a-note-to-cluster-administrators).

 ## Custom IP interface for MPI job